 After the Cooling-Off Period you may only cancel the Payment Services as described in clause 13 above.

 Your Card has the Expiry Date printed on it, after which you may not use the Card.
-However, We will invite you to renew your Card approximately one (1) month prior to the Expiry Date.
-You will be contacted by e-mail at your registered e-mail address, where you will be required to re-confirm your details and that you require a replacement Card.
+However, We will automatically renew your Card approximately one (1) month prior to the Expiry Date.
+You will be contacted by e-mail at your registered e-mail address, where you will be required to re-confirm your details.
 On issuing a replacement Card, the Available Balance held on your previous Card will be automatically transferred to your replacement Card with a new Expiry Date.

 Subject to the paragraph above the Available Balance will no longer be usable following the Expiry Date of the Card and this Agreement will terminate.
 Notwithstanding any Expiry Date your Available Balance is available for redemption by contacting us at any time before the end of the Limitation Period.
 After the Limitation Period your funds will no longer be redeemable.
 In the event that you make a request for redemption before the Expiry Date or after one year following the termination of the Agreement, a Redemption Processing Fee may be charged (see Fees & Limits Schedule) subject to clause 20.